Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the max amount of information (in units of MB per second) that can be moved over the external memory interface in a second.
-It is calculated by multiplying the interface width by its memory speed.
-In the case of DDR type RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved across the external memory interface within a second.
+It's worked out by multiplying the card's interface width by its memory clock speed.
+If the card has DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly write to the local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices